taz717/WeHaveEmailAtHome/README.md

     would prevent anyone with access to the client from reading the private keys.
 - The server could use a firewall to prevent the client from overloading the server with requests.
+- The server could prevent a client from logging on multiple times with the same username by adding a list of currently logged in users and checking it before allowing a client to log in.

 ### How to use?
 - make sure you have python installed